Comgenie/ComgenieLibraries/README.md

 - Cost tracking
 - Request caching
-- Prompt LLM with a c# class structure and get a response as instance of that class
+- Structured response: Prompt LLM with a c# class structure and get a response as instance of that class
+- Tool calling: Add any c# method as a tool
+- Send image content for vision models
+- InstructionFlow: Flow definition/execution with resumable serializable context
+- Document support: Add code files/documents and ask questions about them (embedding + ranking)

+## Comgenie.AI.Scripting
+Optional extension to add JavaScript support to Comgenie.AI.
+By default this uses [Jint](https://github.com/sebastienros/jint) for javascript evaluation.

+- Automatic intergration with with tool calls
+- Generating and execute javascript in a notebook-style